Skip to Content

 Here are some things you can do to prevent your Miracle-Gro from going bad:

 Providing these measures are taken, there’s no reason that Miracle-Gro can’t last for several years.
-Even if the product loses its potency or fertilizing capability, it is unlikely to become harmful to plants or soil.
+Even if the product loses its potency or fertilizing capability, it will unlikely harm plants or soil.

 FAQs